MicrosoftDocs/sql-docs/docs/azure-data-studio/azure-sql-managed-instance-extension.md

 ![Managed instance properties](media/ads-mi-tab1.png)

 On the first blade, you are able to see the following details:
-- Basic properties such as available number of vCores, memory, storage, current service-tier and hardware generation, and IO characteristics like instance log write throughput, file IO/throughput characteristics.
+- **Basic properties** such as available number of vCores, memory, storage, current service-tier and hardware generation, and IO characteristics like instance log write throughput or file IO/throughput characteristics.
-- Usage of the local SSD.
+- **Usage of the local SSD storage**.
 On General purpose service-tier only TEMPDB files are placed locally, while on Business-Critical tier all files are placed on local SSD.
+In this section, you can see how much space on the local storage is used by Managed Instance.
-- Usage of Azure Premium Disk storage - user and system database in General Purpose service-tier are placed on Azure Premium storage.
+- **Usage of Azure Premium Disk Storage** - user and system database in General Purpose service-tier are placed on Azure Premium storage.
 Here you can find how much data you used, and what is remaining storage and number of files.
 On Business-Critical service tier this section is empty.
-- Resource usage that will show you how much storage and CPU your instance used in past two hours.
+- **Resource usage** that will show you how much storage and CPU your instance used in past two hours.
 Increase the instance size if you are reaching the limit.

 ## Recommendations

-Managed Instance extension provides you some recommendations and alerts,
+This extension provides some recommendations and alerts that can help you optimize your Managed Instance.

 ![Managed instance recommendations](media/ads-mi-tab2.png)

-Some of the recommendations that are shown in this section are:
+Some of the recommendations that are shown in this table are:
 - Reaching storage space limit - you should either delete unnesecaary data or increase instance storage size because databases that reach storage limit might fail to process even read queries.
-- Reaching instance throughout limit - if you are loading ~22MB/s on GP or 48 MB/s on BC, Managed instance will limit your load to ensure that backups can be taken.
+- Reaching instance throughout limit - if you are loading ~22MB/s on GP or ~48 MB/s on BC, Managed instance will limit your load to ensure that backups can be taken.
-- Memory pressure - Low Page Life Expectancy or a lot of `PAGEIOLATCH` wait statistics might indicate that your instance is evicting pages from the memory and constantly trying to load more pages.
+- Memory pressure - Low Page Life Expectancy or a lot of `PAGEIOLATCH` wait statistics might indicate that your instance is evicting pages from the memory and constantly trying to load more pages from disk.
 - Log file limits - if your logs are reaching [file IO limits on General-purpose service tier](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-resource-limits#file-io-characteristics-in-general-purpose-tier) you might need to increase file size to get better performance.
 - Data file limits - if your data files are reaching [file IO limits on General-purpose service tier](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-resource-limits#file-io-characteristics-in-general-purpose-tier) you might need to increase file size to get better performance.
 This issue might cause memory pressure and slow down backups.
-- Availability issues - high number of virtual log files might cause performance impact and potential longer database recovery on General-purpose service-tier in a case of failure and database recovery.
+- Availability issues - high number of virtual log files might cause performance impact and potential longer database recovery on General-purpose service-tier in a case of process failure.

-You should periodically review these recommendations and alerts and take some actions.
+You should periodically review these recommendations and take some actions.
 Managed instance extension provides the scripts that you can execute to mitigate some issues.

 ## Replicas

-Managed instance extension enables you to see state of database replicas in your Managed instance.
+Managed instance extension enables you to see the state of database replicas in your Managed instance.

 ![Managed instance replicas](media/ads-mi-tab3.png)

-On General-purpose service-tier, every database has single (primary) replica, while on Business Critical instance every database has one primary and three secondary replicas (one is used for read-only workloads).
-Here you can see are all replicas synchronized with primary.
+On General-purpose service-tier, every database has a single (primary) replica, while on Business Critical instance every database has one primary and three secondary replicas (one is used for read-only workloads).
+Here you can monitor synchronization process and verify  that all secondary replicas are synchronized with the primary replica.

 ## Logs

-Managed Instance extension shows the most relevant latest SQL Error log entries that you can review.
+Managed Instance extension shows the most relevant latest SQL Error log entries.

 ![Managed instance log entries](media/ads-mi-tab2.png)

 Managed Instance emits a large number of log entries and most of them are internal/system information.
 Some log entries are showing physical database names (GUID values) instead of actual logical database names.

 Managed Instance extension filters-out unnecessary  log entries based on [Dimitri Furman method](https://blogs.msdn.microsoft.com/sqlcat/2018/05/04/azure-sql-db-managed-instance-sp_readmierrorlog/) and displays actual logical file names instead of physical names.

 ## Reporting Problems